#Back

 #

-Historical building in the Empire style which originally was built to house the two main governance bodies of the Russian Empire - Directing Senate and the Holy Synod.
-It was built in 1829-1834 under the project of Carlo Rossi and A.E.
-Shtaubert.
+A historic building in the late classical style, originally built to house the two main state governing bodies of the Russian Empire – the Governing Senate and the Holy Governing Synod – in 1829-1834 according to the design of K. Rossi and A.E.
+Staubert.

-The Senate and the Synod originally settled down in the building of Twelve boards.
-The fakhverkovy house of the lightest prince Menshikov stood the first construction on a place of present buildings of the Senate and the Synod.
-After its disgrace the house on Neva Embankment carried over the vice-chancellor A. I. Osterman, and in 1744 was granted by Elizabeth Petrovna to the chancellor A. P. Bestuzhevu-Ryumin for whom built construction in Baroque style.
-In 1763, after accession to the throne of Catherine II, Bestuzheva-Ryumin's house passed into treasury, and into this building reconstructed by the architect of A. F. by whist, the Senate moved.
-In the 1780-1790th years Bestuzheva-Ryumin's baroque house was again reconstructed, and his facades received the new architectural processing typical for the Russian classicism.
-The name of the author of the project of reorganization of the building remains to unknown.
-Judging by saved in a collection of the museum of Academy of Arts to the drawing of the western facade of the building, the project was developed by the architect I. E. Starov.
+The Senate and Synod were originally housed in the Twelve Collegia building.
+The first building on the site of the current Senate and Synod buildings was the half-timbered house of His Serene Highness Prince Menshikov.
+After his disgrace, the house on the Neva embankment became the property of Vice-Chancellor A. I. Osterman, and in 1744 it was granted by Elizaveta Petrovna to Chancellor A. P. Bestuzhev-Ryumin, for whom the building was erected in the Baroque style.
+In 1763, after Catherine II ascended to the throne, the Bestuzhev-Ryumin house was transferred to the treasury, and the Senate moved into this building, rebuilt by the architect A. F. Vist.
+In the 1780-1790s, the baroque house of Bestuzhev-Ryumin was rebuilt again, and its facades received a new architectural treatment, typical of Russian classicism.
+The name of the author of the building reconstruction project remains unknown.
+Judging by the drawing of the western facade of the building preserved in the collection of the Museum of the Academy of Arts, the project was developed by the architect I. E. Starov.

-The Senate Square which is situated in front of the building of Senate and Synod changed its name for three times.
-The first name of the square was Senate Square but when The Bronze Horseman monument was established in the middle of the square in 1782 it was renamed and became Peter’s Square.
-In 1925 it was renamed Decembrists Square to commemorate the Decembrist Revolt, which took place there in 1825.
-The first name Senate Square was given back to the square in 2008.
+Senate Square, which is located in front of the Senate and Synod Building, has changed its name three times.
+Initially, it was called Senate Square, but after the Bronze Horseman was installed in the center of the square in 1782, it was renamed Peter's Square.
+In 1925, it was again renamed Decembrist Square to honor the memory of the Decembrist Uprising, which took place in 1825.
+And in 2008 the square was again called Senate Square.

 #